raihanmd/raihanmd/README.md

 - 👨‍💻 All of my projects are available at <a href="https://portfolio-sage-ten-60.vercel.app" target="__blank">https://portfolio-sage-ten-60.vercel.app<a/>

-- 💬 Ask me about **NEAR Protocol, Nextjs, Nextjs, Framer Motion, Typescript, etc**
+- 💬 Ask me about **NEAR Protocol, Nextjs, Nestjs, Typescript, etc**

 - 📫 How to reach me **mraihanf471@gmail.com**